 This pumpkin cake is easy to make, soft, super moist, and topped with an easy homemade cream cheese frosting.
-The perfect dessert for fall!
+This cake is perfectly spiced and a wonderful dessert for fall!

 While I love making cakes and decorating them, there’s also something I love about the simplicity of this cake.
 All you have to do is whisk together your dry ingredients, then the wet ingredients, combine them, pour the batter into a pan, and bake it.

 Another great thing about making cakes in a 9×13 pan is that you don’t really have to worry about decorating them.
-All you have to do is mix up your favorite frosting (I used a cream cheese frosting on this one!) and spread it on top.
-It doesn’t get much easier than that, does it?
+All you have to do is mix up your favorite frosting and spread it on top.
+I used a cream cheese frosting on top of this cake, but I’ve included another option for you to try if you prefer!

-For the wet ingredients, you’ll be using some pumpkin puree, oil, brown sugar, granulated sugar, eggs, and vanilla extract.
-I used an entire can of pumpkin in this recipe to make it even easier, but it also adds moisture to the cake along with the oil.
+For the wet ingredients, mix together your pumpkin puree, oil, brown sugar, granulated sugar, eggs, and vanilla extract.
+I used an entire can of pumpkin in this recipe to make it even easier, so there’s no need to have to measure it out!

-If you want to try a buttercream frosting, I have vanilla, chocolate, and caramel frosting recipes in my post on how to make buttercream that would work great on this cake too!
+If you want to try a buttercream frosting instead, I have vanilla, chocolate, and caramel frosting recipes in my post on how to make buttercream here that would work great on this cake too!

 - When measuring your flour, avoid scooping it from the container.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.